Serial 5Q:

 unveiled a display called The Doctor Who Experience to celebrate

-the debut of the programme's eighteenth season.
-The exhibit included a
+the debut of the programme's eighteenth season the next day.
+The exhibit

-waxwork of Tom Baker, in costume as the Fourth Doctor.
-Following the
+included a waxwork of Tom Baker, in costume as the Fourth Doctor.

-broadcast of Meglos, this was joined by a statue of the Doctor's
+Following the broadcast of Meglos, the display gained a statue of

 - Doctor Who Magazine #285, 15th December 1999, “Archive: